Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Appendix

 \paragraph{At different temporal resolutions:} In \tref{tab:ablation:downsampling}, we consider classification and detection pretrained models at a different ($\times 4$ lower) temporal resolution, by comparing the coarse/slow stream vs. the fine/fast stream.
 Classification pretrained models consistently give a better relative change than the detection pretrained models (the consistent gain of Coarse/Slow w.r.t.
 Fine/Fast).
 This is because, when pretrained with classification, models can capture an overview of an input clip, allowing it to better generalize for different temporal resolutions.
 However, the absolute performance metrics are always better in detection counterparts.

 \paragraph{In temporal aggregation:} In Coarse-Fine \cite{kahatapitiya2021coarse}, fusion module aggregates Fine features with Gaussians (at defined standard deviation).
 As in \tref{tab:ablation:feat-agg}, by evaluating at different standard deviations (different aggregation scales), we see that classification pretrained features give a better temporal aggregation compared to detection counterparts.
-This is due to the same reason mentioned above: classification features capture an overview, hence better generalize across scales.
+This is due to the same reason mentioned above: classification features capture an overview, hence better generalize across scales. \ch{Based on these observations, we recommend using classification models in temporal aggregation or change of temporal resolution.}